You are here

 Computers & Technology

-Computer stations are located on each floor of the library, and most require a login.
-Sign on with your internet ID and password.
+Computers are located on each floor of the library, with most requiring an internet ID and password.
 Windows stations are located on the first, second, and third floors.
 Macs are located on the third floor (see maps).

 If you are a UMD student, staff, or faculty member and have problems logging in, please see the ITSS lab attendant at the help desk on the first floor (at the far right), or call the ITSS help desk at 218-726-8847.